-- a The agenda, papers that support the agenda and the minutes of a meeting shall not disclose or otherwise undermine confidential or sensitive information which for special reasons would not be in the public interest. - b Councillors and staff shall not disclose confidential or sensitive information which for special reasons would not be in the public interest.
+- c) The agenda, papers that support the agenda and the minutes of a meeting shall not disclose or otherwise undermine confidential information or personal data without legal justification. - d) Councillors, staff, the Council's contractors and agents shall not disclose confidential information or personal data without legal justification.